 (Last year I tried that with one of the universities advertised at “JournalismDegree” and chatted online with an “admissions” salesman, who ultimately could not direct me to a page listing any journalism faculty member.)

 I’ve had enough “best teacher I’ve ever had” student reviews to feel O.K. about my career here, even though those reviews were the exceptions more than the rule.
+(I had a few “worsts” too.)
 For the past few years I simply haven’t been able to manage a four-course-a-semester teaching load and a schedule of publishing traditional “peer-reviewed” academic articles.
 My own disorganization and some health problems didn’t help.
 Student teaching reviews and conventional publications were all the committee cared about.
+No member of the committee ever visited my class or talked to me about my courses.

-As a result, I’ve decided to retire from the faculty of Radford University and take a semester or two to get healthy, play more music, and finish the book I’ve been writing online.
+As a result, I’ve decided to retire from the faculty of Radford University and take a semester or two to get healthy, play more music, and continue the “book” I’ve been writing online.
 You can watch its progress at JHeroes.com — Newspaper Heroes on the Air.
 And you can check out my past, present and future at my Stepno.com homepage, or get some day-to-day links by following me at twitter.com/bobstep.
-I may return to teaching in 2014, here or somewhere nearby.